hpack-dhall

 burden of completing a package description by hand.
 For example

-can be inferred by taking the set difference between modules on
+other-modules can be inferred by taking the set difference between modules on

-disk and the set of exposed-modules
+disk and the set of exposed-modules.

 By using an hpack-like Dhall dialect here rather than the